Need to stop thinking negatively about yourself? Want to know how to stop bad thoughts in your head?

 Being constantly negative about yourself means you may never try anything new for fear of failing.

-It can cause anxiety and self-defeating beliefs, making you feel almost hopeless.
+It can cause generalized anxiety and self-defeating beliefs, making you feel almost hopeless.

-So getting a handle on your negative thinking is a very effective way to not only boost your mood, but get more things done, and make the changes that are more in line with your values and goals.
+So, getting a handle on your negative thinking is a very effective way to not only boost your mood but also to change negative thoughts into more empowering ones that align with your values and goals.

 👉🏽 RELATED POST: How to Overcome Self Doubt